mlcommons/ck/README.md

 ## Collective Mind toolkit

-CM toolkit is the second generation of the [original CK framework](#collective-knowledge-framework-ck).
+CM toolkit is the next generation of the [original CK framework](#collective-knowledge-framework-ck).
 It is being developed by the [open workgroup](docs/mlperf-education-workgroup.md) with a primary focus to modularize AI and ML systems, make it easier to plug real-world tasks, models, data sets, software and hardware from the cloud to the edge, automate their deployment in production,